12 Tips to help your child be a healthy weight

 He has grown and lost weight and now looks a lot better for his height.
 I won’t say he was fat because I truly don’t believe children should ever be referred to as fat.
+If you are unsure why not ask your doctor or health visitor for advice.

 If they are a little overweight it is just that they need to adjust their habits as they grow to become an adult of a healthy size.
 Here are my top tips for helping your child to be a healthy weight.